 The soundtrack is Prince’s 1999.
 The album was released in 1982, the same year as Europe and the People Without History.
 Eric Wolf passed away in 1999.
 Throwing a party is perhaps our best response to anthropology’s apocalypse (although see Black Swan Anthropology Lessons for thoughts on anthropology links).

-Because if Michel-Rolph Trouillot is correct that “anthropology’s future depends largely on its ability to contest the Savage slot and the thématique that constructs this slot” (Global Transformations 2003:9), then we’re off to a pretty miserable start in 2013.
+Because if Michel-Rolph Trouillot is correct that “anthropology’s future depends largely on its ability to contest the Savage slot and the thématique that constructs this slot” (Global Transformations 2003:9), then 2013 got off to a pretty miserable start.

 Brian Ferguson’s Empirical Challenge to Napoleon Chagnon